 For any aspiring business school candidates, having a competitive GMAT score is imperative to a successful application.
 Recently, some schools also start to accept the Executive Assessment (EA) alongside the GMAT.
 For more information on the Executive Assessment, please read our Executive Assessment guide instead.

-The Graduate Management Admission Test (GMAT) consists of 4 sections that assesses the test-takers’ analytical, writing, quantitative, verbal, and reading skills in standard written English.
-The test would take the student 3.5 hours to finish.
-The test does not measure business knowledge or intelligence.
-Therefore, students generally need to prepare thoroughly and professionally in order to put together a competitive score.
+The GMAT consists of 4 sections that assesses the test-takers’ analytical, writing, quantitative, verbal, and reading skills in standard written English.
+Contrary to popular belief, the GMAT does not measure business knowledge or intelligence.
+Therefore, students generally need to prepare thoroughly in order to put together a competitive score.